Wonder Man (TV series): Marketing

 The first footage from the series was included in a video that was released by Disney+ in October 2024, announcing the release schedule for Marvel Television and Marvel Animation projects through the end of 2025.
 More footage, introduced by Kingsley, was shown during Disney's upfront presentation in May 2025.
-In July 2025, Abdul-Mateen appeared in character as Williams at the red carpet premiere for the MCU film The Fantastic Four: First Steps.
-Abdul-Mateen called Wonder Man a "dream part" for him, having enjoyed the original film when he was younger.
-George Marston from Total Film felt Williams referencing an earlier fictional Wonder Man project that existed within the MCU was a way for Marvel Studios to reconcile the reference to Wonder Man in the deleted scene of Vol. 2.
+In July 2025, Abdul-Mateen appeared in character as Simon at the red carpet premiere for the MCU film The Fantastic Four: First Steps.
+While in character as Simon, he called Wonder Man a "dream part" for him, having enjoyed the original 1980s film when he was younger.
+George Marston from Total Film felt Simon referencing an earlier fictional Wonder Man project that existed within the MCU was a way for Marvel Studios to reconcile the reference to Wonder Man in the deleted scene of Vol. 2.
+Ryan Stankevich, the marketing brand lead for Marvel and Disney, called this appearance a "tone setting exercise" for the rest of the series' meta approach to its marketing.

 Abdul-Mateen and Kingsley appeared at New York Comic Con in October 2025 to promote the series and premiere the first trailer for the series.
+A teaser poster was also released that featured the cover of The Hollywood Reporter because it was an "iconic industry outlet" and helped "lean into the meta nature of the campaign and lean into the Hollywood nature of everything", giving the series authenticity.
 The following month, an additional clip was released.
 Germain Lussier at Gizmodo called the clip similar to the trailer shown at New York Comic Con with the added element of revealing that Simon has superpowers.
 He said until this point, all of the footage presented the series as Simon just being a struggling actor trying to get his big shot, making Wonder Man seem like Marvel's version of the television series Entourage (2004–2011).
 Adding in the fact that Simon has powers and is trying to hide them to land a part in the fictional Wonder Man, created "a fun twist in the story and will certainly make for a nice blend of humor and action".
 Lussier also felt the tease of Simon's powers indicated that they may differ from the character's powers in the comics.
 Polygons Michael McWhertor also felt the clip began similarly to the New York Comic Con trailer, only for it to eventually reveal "what the show is really about" with the tease of Simon's powers.
+More footage was shown at CCXP in December.